-Mow to 31⁄2 inches and mow before the grass gets taller than 5 inches.
+Mow to 31⁄2 inches and before the grass gets taller than 5 inches.

-Either water as needed to prevent drought stress or allow the lawn to go dormant.
-Dormant lawns must be watered once every 3 weeks during a drought.
+Water as needed to prevent drought stress or allow the lawn to go dormant.
+Dormant lawns must be watered every three weeks during a drought.

-Tall fescue is highly susceptible to brown (large) patch disease, which appears as irregularly shaped patches of dead or dying turf.
-Brown patch likes high humidity and temperatures above 85°F. It becomes extremely severe during prolonged, overcast wet weather with evening air temperatures above 68°F. and daytime temperatures in the mid- to upper 80s.
-Do not apply nitrogen fertilizer when the disease is active, keep the mowing height above 3 inches, and water between 2 and 8 am.
+Tall fescue is highly susceptible to brown patch disease, which appears as irregularly shaped patches of dead or dying turf.
+Brown patch develops under high humidity and when ambient temperatures are above 85°F. It becomes extremely severe during prolonged, overcast wet weather with evening air temperatures above 68°F and daytime temperatures in the mid to upper 80s.
+Ensure that the mowing height remains above 3 inches and water between 2 a.m. and 8 a.m.
 Apply fungicide during severe brown patch outbreaks.
-(See Diseases of Cool-Season Grasses, AG-361.)
+See the NC State Extension publication Diseases of Cool-Season Grasses for more information.

 DO NOT use herbicides at this time.

 Western region only!
 Overseed thin, bare areas as weather cools (August 15 to September 1).
-Use a blend of “turf-type” tall fescue cultivars at 6 pounds of seed per 1,000 square feet, and apply a starter-type (high phosphorous) fertilizer.
+Lawns may be aerated as part of the renovation process.
+Use a blend of “turf type” tall fescue cultivars at 6 pounds of seed per 1,000 square feet.
+In the absence of a soil test recommendation, apply a starter-type (high phosphorus) fertilizer.
 Keep the seedbed moist with light watering several times per day.
 Do not let the seedlings dry out.

 Mow to 21⁄2 to 3 inches in height.

 Have your soil tested.
-Ask your county Extension agent about a free soil test.
+Ask your local Extension agent about a free soil test.
 Then apply the nutrient your lawn needs.
 If you don’t test, apply a complete nitrogen-phosphorus-potassium (N-P-K) turf-grade fertilizer with a 3-1-2 or 4-1-2 ratio (that is, 12-4-8 or 16-4-8).
-Fertilize with 1 pound of actual nitrogen (N) per 1,000 square feet in mid-September and again in November (about the time the grass is green but not actively growing).
+For a basic level of fertility, fertilize with 1 pound of N per 1,000 square feet in mid-September and again in November (about the time the grass is green but not actively growing).

-Apply broadleaf herbicides to control broadleaf weeds like chickweed, henbit, and other weeds as necessary.
+Apply broadleaf herbicides to control broadleaf weeds like chickweed and henbit, as necessary.
 Caution: Some herbicides may affect newly seeded turf.
 Follow label directions.
-(See Pest Control Recommendations for Turfgrass Managers, AG-408.)
+See Pest Control for Professional Turfgrass Managers for more information.

 Piedmont and coastal plain regions only!
-Overseed thin, bare areas as weather cools (August 15 to September 1).
-Use a blend of “turf-type” tall fescue cultivars at 6 pounds of seed per 1,000 square feet, and apply a starter-type (high phosphorus) fertilizer.
+Overseed thin, bare areas as weather cools (September 1 to October 1).
+Use a blend of “turf type” tall fescue cultivars at 6 pounds of seed per 1,000 square feet.
+In the absence of a soil test recommendation, apply a starter-type (high phosphorus) fertilizer.
 Keep the seedbed moist with light watering several times per day.
 Do not let the seedlings dry out.

 Mow to 3 inches and remove leaves and other debris.

-Fertilize with 1 pound of actual nitrogen per 1,000 square feet in February.
+Fertilize with 1 pound of N per 1,000 square feet in February.

-Apply broadleaf herbicides as necessary for control of chickweed, henbit, or other weeds.
+Apply broadleaf herbicides as necessary for control of annual winter weeds like chickweed and henbit.

 Tall fescue is a moderate- to coarse-bladed grass that can be grown in the shade and in many soil types.
 It tolerates heat and drought.
-It is subject to brown (large) patch, especially in prolonged periods of warm, wet conditions.
+It is subject to brown patch, especially in prolonged periods of warm, wet conditions.
 Tall fescue grows rapidly and requires frequent mowing but does not tolerate close mowing.
 It does not recover well from excessive wear or pest injury, so it must be re-seeded if damage is excessive.
-Many new “turf-type” tall fescues are available at many home and garden centers.
+Many “turf type” tall fescues are available at many home and garden centers.
 Improved fescues tolerate more shade and closer mowing.
-They have a finer leaf texture, better shoot density, and a darker green color than the old standard Kentucky-31.
+They have a finer leaf texture, better shoot density, and a darker green color than the old standard, Kentucky-31.